dcruselex/BoatMonitorProj/README.md

 This project will include using Raspberry Pi 3, breadboard, etc..

-This will include initially moisture and temperature
+This will include initially power, voltage, water and temperature

+Will add..d.d.d.d